What the heck . . . ? ‽ !

 The intention for this website is to encourage face-to-face and online conversation around the kinds of practices that might constitute a contemporary approach to the Buddha’s teachings and a flow of ideas around them, and to create secular Buddhist community in whatever forms this may take.

-Focusing largely on the practice of meditation and the four tasks the Buddha set out (usually referred to as ‘The Four Noble Truths’), a secular dharma offers a framework for a more mindful and compassionate life.
+Focusing largely on the practice of meditation and the four great tasks that Gotama set out (usually referred to as ‘The Four Noble Truths’), a secular dharma offers a framework for a more mindful and compassionate life.

 Awakening in the context in which we find ourselves – 21st century Aotearoa New Zealand – this framework is in essence a pragmatic programme for human flourishing which dispenses with metaphysical beliefs and religious truth-claims.